What Qualifies As a Wrongful Death Lawsuit?

 However, the Commonwealth of Massachusetts limits the types of accidents that can lead to wrongful death claims.
+To navigate these complex legal waters, consulting a Springfield motorcycle accident lawyer can be crucial.
 You do not have the legal backing to bring a wrongful death lawsuit if your loved one died due to:

 - Car accidents;

 - Railroad accidents where the deceased was on or near the tracks;

 A wrongful death suit might only be brought in instances where the deceased could have brought a personal injury claim if they had not died.
 For example, if someone in Springfield suffered fatal burn injuries due to another’s negligence, a Springfield burn injury lawyer could assist the family in seeking justice.

 Who Can File a Wrongful Death Suit in Massachusetts?

 Massachusetts law does not allow relatives of a deceased individual to file a wrongful death lawsuit on their own behalf or on behalf of the decedent.

 Any wrongful death lawsuit in Massachusetts must be filed by the person legally appointed as the personal representative of the deceased’s estate.
 As the individual in charge of fulfilling the requirements of the decedent’s will and handling other estate details, they often seek the expertise of a Personal injury lawyer in Springfield, MA.
 Their responsibilities include filing a wrongful death claim and managing the deceased’s remaining debts.

 The decedent may have already named this person in their will.
 In such a case, the personal representative is called the executrix or executor.
 In the absence of a will, the probate court will appoint one, and the personal representative, in this case, is called the administrator of the estate.
 The estate administrator will also have the right to file a wrongful death suit.